 On the next screen, you can add airport transportation and tickets to attractions, or you can proceed to payment.

-In the above example, I saved about $38 for booking the flight and hotel as a bundle.
-That’s not a huge amount, obviously, but depending on destination, hotel, time of year, and about a million other factors, you might be able to save a lot more.
+In the above example, you save about $38 for booking the flight and hotel as a bundle.
+That’s not a huge amount, obviously, but depending on destination, hotel, time of year, and many other factors, you might be able to save a lot more.

 Vacation package prices tend to vary across the different online travel agencies, with each having access to different hotel deals and perks.
-Unless you’re set on using one — for instance, if you value Orbitz rewards — it would be worth checking out packages at a few different websites.
+Unless you’re set on using one — for instance, if you value Orbucks — it would be worth checking out packages at a few different websites.

 Orbitz offers perks and extras on certain cruises, like many other online travel agencies.
 Prices are often consistent across OTAs and booking directly, but Orbitz occasionally offers sales with modest discounts.